Art and Culture Program

 Open Call

-Following the Ways of Repair : Loss and Damage open call which received over 740 applications, three project proposals have now been selected for development through the program's artistic research residency.
+Following the Ways of Repair : Loss and Damage open call, which received over 740 applications, three project proposals have now been selected for development through the program's artistic research residency.

 The three selected proposals are from:

-3. Zahra Malkani (PK) (A Ubiquitous Wetness).
+3. Zahra Malkani (Pakistan) (A Ubiquitous Wetness).

 Public Program

-Taking place online between January 2024 and January 2025, the Ways of Repair : Loss and Damage public online program will feature four key moments — three workshops and an online symposium — with the aim of diversify audiences and adding nuance and depth to public and policy-oriented discussions on Loss and Damage.
+Taking place online between January 2024 and January 2025, the Ways of Repair : Loss and Damage public online program will feature four key moments — three workshops and an online symposium — with the aim of diversifying audiences and adding nuance and depth to public and policy-oriented discussions on Loss and Damage.

-Throughout the four events, participants will gain insights into the contentious history of Loss and Damage negotiations, the ethical and political questions surrounding the issue, and where Loss and Damage fits into the struggle for climate justice.
+Throughout the four events, participants will gain insights into the contentious history of Loss and Damage negotiations, the ethical and political questions surrounding the issue and where Loss and Damage fits into the struggle for climate justice.

 Texts of Repair

-In addition to the artists research program Ways of Repair : Loss and Damage will commission critical thinkers from the arts and humanities to explore different perspectives, aesthetic explorations, knowledges and lived experiences of the climate crisis in relation to Loss and Damage.
+In addition to the artists research program, Ways of Repair : Loss and Damage will commission critical thinkers from the arts and humanities to explore different perspectives, aesthetic explorations, knowledges and lived experiences of the climate crisis in relation to Loss and Damage.
 The commissioned texts are intended to provide conceptual frameworks and critical links between the Loss and Damage discourse and themes already being widely explored within the arts and humanities in response to the combined climate, human rights, and environmental crisis, and the drive towards decolonization.

 Visit the Ways of Repair : Loss and Damage website to find out more about the program : https://www.waysofrepair.com/